Meghag5/Community-Management-project/README.md

 - Then click on Start the meeting for starting video.
 - A link will be displayes that we can shared with others for vodeo chatting.
 - In the video control panel there is video on/off button, mute/unmute option, sharing screen, chat and exit option.

+### Future Scope

+- Organize online classes and meeting.
+- Able to send and receive messages.
+- Able to download and send images from the chat.
+- Able to access calendar.

+### Additional Features to be added after deadline

+- Add a Create Team option and able to add users to it.
+- Connect this project with the database so that only authorized Microsoft Teams user can sign in.
+- Option to remove or allow a user in the meeting.

+### Pending Work

+- Able to see messages before and after video call that are sent during the video call.